-Federal Financial Aid regulations require that financial aid recipients make satisfactory academic progress toward the completion of a degree.
-In order to be awarded and retain financial aid, recipients must comply with all of the Satisfactory Academic Policy requirements.
-Policy applies to fall, spring and summer terms.
-All financial aid recipients are notified (email and/or letter) at the end of every payment period of their financial aid status.
+Federal Financial Aid regulations require financial aid recipients to make satisfactory academic progress toward the completion of a degree.
+In order to be awarded and retain financial aid, recipients must comply with all of the Satisfactory Academic Progress (SAP) requirements for the fall, spring and summer terms as outlined in the policies below.

 Students' maximum lifetime edibility for Pell grant is 6 full time scheduled award years.
 Students attending part time may have more than 6 years of eligibility as far as time.
 However, over a lifetime, Pell grant eligibility will never exceed the total of 6 full time award years.
 For example: You have 1 year full time Pell but only use 1/2 the first year as you attended 1/2 in the fall and spring.
 You have used 1/2 of full Pell grant and therefore have 5 1/2 years of remaining eligibility.